saisathwik22/Graphs/README.md

 - Topological Sort in DAG using BFS - **KAHN's Algorithm**
 - Cycle Detection in Directed graph using DFS
 - Cycle Detection in Directed graph using BFS - **KAHN's Algorithm**
+- Number Of Provinces using DFS & BFS

 ### Platforms : **Leetcode** | **Geeks For Geeks**